-Accredited Practising Dietitian Emma Stirling shares the latest nutrition news, health trends and recipes at scoopnutrition.com
+Accredited Practising Dietitian Emma Stirling shares nutrition news at scoopnutrition.com

 Why did you decide to start a health blog?

 There is far too much nutrition confusion and many urban myths that need setting straight.
 With the power of social media we can band together with international colleagues to promote the same credible, key messages.